zoopdoop/dotlit/README.md

 ### Library Interfaces

 ####dotlit Interface
-- load(filename, callback(err, LitFile)):undefined
+- load(filename, callback(err, LitFile)):undefined - async loader, uses callback to return LitFile
-- loadSync(filename):LitFile returns LitFile or null if file can't be loaded
+- loadSync(filename):LitFile - returns LitFile or null if file can't be loaded
-- create(filename, data):LitFile returns LitFile
+- create(filename, text):LitFile - returns LitFile created from the passed text

 ####LitFile Interface
-- filename:String - the filename
+- filename:String - the filename (read-only)
 - extractFilename:String - the filename used when extracting anonymous code blocks (read-only)
 - text:String - text of the dotlit file (read-only)
 - files:Array - list of files in the order they appear in the dotlit file (read-only)
 - fileMap:Object - mapping of embedded filenames to EmbeddedFile instances in the dotlit file (read-only)
-- extract(filename):EmbeddedFile returns the embedded file or null if file not in LitFile
+- extract(filename):EmbeddedFile returns the embedded file or null if file is not in the LitFile
 - renderHTML():String returns the contents of the dotlit file as HTML

 ####EmbeddedFile Interface